meder411/Tangent-Images/README.md

 ## Dependencies

 This repository is designed to be used with PyTorch.
 This code requires the installation of my Spherical Distortion Package, [which can be found here](https://github.com/meder411/spherical-package).
-Installation instructions are available in the linked repo.
+Installation instructions are available in the linked repository.

 You should be able to test if the installation was successful by running the example scripts in [examples](./examples).